cdktf/cdktf-provider-kubernetes/docs/ingress.java.md

 - *Type:* java.lang.String

-IngressClassName is the name of the IngressClass cluster resource.
+ingressClassName is the name of the IngressClass cluster resource.

 The associated IngressClass defines which controller will implement the resource.
 This replaces the deprecated `kubernetes.io/ingress.class` annotation.
 For backwards compatibility, when that annotation is set, it must be given precedence over this field.
 The controller may emit a warning if the field and annotation have different values.
 Implementations of this API should ignore Ingresses without a class specified.
 An IngressClass resource may be marked as default, which can be used to set a default value for this field.
 For more information, refer to the IngressClass documentation.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/kubernetes/2.23.0/docs/resources/ingress#ingress_class_name Ingress#ingress_class_name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/kubernetes/2.24.0/docs/resources/ingress#ingress_class_name Ingress#ingress_class_name}

 ---